Clogged drains are the most typical household plumbing problems. One of the main clog-causing culprits? Hair.

 - Run the Water – Shaving is something most men do over the bathroom sink.
 Even though these hairs are small, work the tap for a minute when you’re done.
 It will allow the hair to make it all the way through the pipe, rather than getting stuck from the start.

 How to Clear Out Hair Clogs

 - Do a Homemade Rinse – At least once a month, pour one cup of baking soda directly into the drain you wish to remove.
 Then, pour a cup of vinegar or apple cider directly into the drain.
 It’s normal if you see it bubble up so don’t be alarmed!
-Allow it to sit for a few minutes and then pour one or more cups of boiling water directly into the drain opening to free any broken up debris.
+Allow it to sit for a few minutes and then pour one or more cups of boiling water directly into the drain opening to free any broken-up debris.

 - Clear It With Your Hands – Use a pair of gloves to pull the hair out.
 Clear your drain screens every week or so.

 - Call Your Local Plumber – You can rely on our professional drain cleaners – Bend plumbers, Eugene plumbers, Portland plumbers, and Salem plumbers in Oregon.
-Also in Washington – Bellevue plumber, Seattle plumber, Spokane plumber, Tacoma plumber, Vancouver plumber; and our Las Vegas plumber have special techniques and equipment that needed if the clog is bigger than expected and if it’s further down the pipe.
+Also in Washington – Bellevue plumber, Seattle plumber, Spokane plumber, Tacoma plumber, Vancouver plumber; and our Las Vegas plumber have special techniques and equipment that are needed if the clog is bigger than expected and if it’s further down the pipe.

 Hair looks amazing when it’s on your head — not when it’s inside of your drains and plumbing pipes.
 When you require clogged drain cleaning from your plumbing, contact Einstein Plumbing, Heating, and Cooling in Oregon, Washington, and Nevada.
-Call at 888-671-7767 or email email@example.com if you’re looking for a reliable plumbing, heating & cooling, sewer & main line, and water heater services.
+Call at 888-671-7767 or email [email protected] if you’re looking for reliable plumbing, heating & cooling, sewer & main line, and water heater services.